rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 * your framework X is Symfony 2.x.

-Here we want to demonstrate when it might be **cheaper to switch framework than upgrade, depending on the age of your current version**.
-Symfony 2 has been released in 2011 and has completely different architecture than current Symfony 7.
+Here, we want to demonstrate when it might be **cheaper to switch frameworks than upgrade, depending on the age of your current version**.
+Symfony 2 was released in 2011 and has an entirely different architecture than the current Symfony 7.

 To get Symfony 2 to Symfony 7, we'd have to go: